 2. Georgetown Waterfront

-The Georgetown water front is also perfect for engagement photos.
+The Georgetown Waterfront is also perfect for engagement photos.
 Sunrise or sunset is ideal here!
-You can take a stroll near the bridge or run through the fountain!
-There is also an ice rink in the winter time.
-You could also opt to rent a boat near by!
+You can take a stroll near the bridge or walk up near the row houses.
+There is an ice rink in the winter time or you could also opt to rent a boat near by.
+The canals are extremely private and charming for a walk near the water.
+You can wander one of the 3 main bridges and grab coffee after!

 3. Lincoln Memorial